kuromi1kow/gov-news-ministry-predictor/README.md

 Ministry Classification Project
 This repository contains a full pipeline for classifying Kazakhstani news articles into relevant ministries using Natural Language Processing (NLP) and machine learning.
-The system consists of two specialized models and a main multi-class neural network model.
+The system includes custom-labeled data, neural networks, and traditional ML models.

-📦 Dataset
+📝 Custom Dataset (Manually Created)
-The dataset includes manually collected and labeled news articles in Russian.
-Each sample contains:
+I personally collected and labeled a dataset of over 1000 Russian-language news articles related to various government ministries of Kazakhstan.
+Each data entry includes:

-title – headline of the article
+title – the news headline

-content – main body of the article
+content – the body text

-ministry – the manually labeled ministry
+ministry – the correct ministry (manually annotated)

 text – combined field used for classification (title + content)